josh-collinsworth/joco-sveltekit/src/lib/content/posts/fwiw.md

 Whether or not you take any tests, though, be honest with yourself.

-Write your answers down, and keep them handy; they'll help you filter your search, and help you answer interview questions like "why are you interested in this company?"
+Keep your answers handy; they'll help you filter your search, and answer interview questions like "why are you interested in this company?"

 As a bonus: they'll _also_ help guide you to some good questions _you_ can ask in interviews.
 We'll talk a little more about both of those later on.